What Is Subletting?

 While a sublease agreement is separate from the original lease, a sublessor is still legally responsible for the terms in their original lease.
 If a subletter does not pay their rent to the sublessor for example, the sublessor is still responsible to pay the rent to the landlord.
 Likewise, if the property is damaged beyond the terms defined in the original agreement, the sublessor must also pay for those extra expenses.

 For these reasons, sublessors should use caution when deciding to sublease, and carefully choosing who to sublease to.
 Tenants should seek approval from the landlord to sublease, even if a sublease agreement is already included in the original agreement.
 Sublessors should also carefully screen sublettors with multiple interviews and references before signing the sublease agreement.
-While sublessors can create their own sublease agreement, it is safest to use the assistance of a real estate lawyer in the creation of this document.
+While sublessors can create their own sublease agreement, it is safest to use the assistance of a commercial real estate lawyer in the creation of this document.